AmanoTeam/Unalix-nim/README.md

-Unalix is a library and CLI tool written in Nim, it follows the same specification used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon for removing tracking fields from URLs.
+Unalix is a library and CLI tool written in Nim, it implements the specification used by the [ClearURLs](https://github.com/ClearURLs/Addon) addon for removing tracking fields from URLs.

 #### Installation